 Some long-term infections may increase a person’s risk of lymphoma by forcing their immune system to be constantly active.
 As more lymphocytes are made to fight the infection, there is a greater chance for mutations in key genes to occur, which might eventually lead to lymphoma.
 Some of the lymphomas linked with these infections actually get better when the infection is treated.

-Some studies have suggested that being overweight or obese may increase your risk of NHL.
-Other studies have suggested that a diet high in fat and meats may raise your risk.
+Some studies have suggested that being overweight or obese might increase your risk of NHL.
 More research is needed to confirm these findings.
-In any event, staying at a healthy weight and eating a healthy diet have many known health benefits outside of the possible effect on lymphoma risk.
+In any event, staying at a healthy weight, keeping physically active, and following a healthy eating pattern that includes plenty of fruits, vegetables, and whole grains, and that limits or avoids red and processed meats, sugary drinks, and highly processed foods has many known health benefits outside of the possible effect on lymphoma risk.

 Freedman AS, Jacobson CA, Mauch P, Aster JC.
 Chapter 103: Non-Hodgkin’s lymphoma.
 In: DeVita VT, Lawrence TS, Rosenberg SA, eds.
 DeVita, Hellman, and Rosenberg’s Cancer: Principles and Practice of Oncology.
 10th ed.
 Philadelphia, Pa: Lippincott Williams & Wilkins; 2015.